publiclab/spectral-workbench.js/README.md

 * anything you can about the sequence of events which led to the bug

 Thank you for your help!

+## Automated tests

+To run Jasmine tests, open `spec/javascripts/test.html` in a browser.
+You can run them on our Github Pages-hosted suite here: http://publiclab.github.io/spectral-workbench.js/test.html.

+## Building

+spectral-workbench.js is built using a Grunt task from the source files in `/src/`, and the compiled file is saved to `/dist/spectral-workbench.js`.
+To build, run `grunt build`.
+To watch files for changes, and build whenever they occur, run `grunt`.
+You'll need the Grunt CLI -- `npm install -g grunt-cli`.

 ****